-REST begins the resting process.
-Unless interrupted, the party will rest for the time indicated.
+• REST begins the resting process.
+Unless interrupted, the party will rest for the indicated time.

-- DAYS, HOURS, MINUTES selects the unit of time to be changed by the ADD and SUBTRACT options.
-This option is not available on all computer systems. - ADD, SUBTRACT increases or decreases the time that the party will attempt to rest.
-Decreasing the time may not allow spellcasters to memorize all of their spells.
+• DAYS/HOURS/MINUTES selects the unit of time to be changed by the ADD and SUBTRACT options.
+This option is not available on all computer systems. • ADD/SUBTRACT increases or decreases the time that the party will attempt to rest.
+Decreasing the time may not allow spell-casters to memorize all of their spells.